Project Description

 The Project's Name

-J. David Singer of the University of Michigan was kind enough to allow the use of the name "Correlates of War" in the ICOW project's name when the project first began in the late 1990s.
-It should be noted that Singer, the Correlates of War project, and the University of Michigan, Penn State University, and University of Illinois (all of which have hosted COW at some point in time) bear no responsibility for any decisions or errors that might be made by the ICOW project; such responsibility lies entirely with Paul Hensel, Sara Mitchell, and their co-authors and research assistants associated with the ICOW project.
+J. David Singer of the University of Michigan graciously allowed the use of the name "Correlates of War" in the ICOW project's name when the project first began in the late 1990s.
+It should be noted that Singer, the Correlates of War project, and the University of Michigan, Penn State University, University of Illinois, and UC-Davis (all of which have hosted COW at some point in time) bear no responsibility for any decisions or errors that might be made by the ICOW project; such responsibility lies entirely with Paul Hensel, Sara Mitchell, and their co-authors and research assistants associated with the ICOW project.

 Endorsement of Specific Claims